Indications for: STEGLATRO

 Sodium-glucose co-transporter 2 (SGLT2) inhibitor.

 Greater potential for volume depletion or hypotension with concomitant diuretics.
-Consider a lower dose of concomitant insulin and/or insulin secretagogue (eg, sulfonylurea) to reduce risk of hypoglycemia.
-May cause false (+) urine glucose tests or unreliable measurements of 1,5-AG assay; use alternative methods to monitor glycemic control.
+May need a lower dose of concomitant insulin or insulin secretagogue (eg, sulfonylurea) to reduce risk of hypoglycemia.
+May antagonize serum lithium concentrations; monitor levels more frequently.
+May result in false (+) urine glucose tests or unreliable measurements of 1,5-AG assay; use alternative methods to monitor glycemic control.

-Genital mycotic infections (esp. females), UTIs, headache, vaginal pruritus, increased urination, nasopharyngitis, back pain, weight decreased, thirst; ketoacidosis, renal impairment, urosepsis, pyelonephritis, angioedema; rare: Fournier's gangrene.
+Genital mycotic infections (esp. females), UTIs, headache, vaginal pruritus, increased urination, nasopharyngitis, back pain, weight decreased, thirst; ketoacidosis, renal impairment, angioedema; rare: Fournier's gangrene.

 Generic Drug Availability: